o3de/o3de.org/content/docs/tools-ui/uidev-styled-dock-component.md

 ---
-description: ' Learn how to use the Lumberyard UI 2.0 styled dock widget with the dock main window component, to enable fancy docking in Lumberyard tools and gems. '
+description: ' Learn how to use the O3DE UI 2.0 styled dock widget with the dock main window component, to enable fancy docking in O3DE tools and gems. '
-title: Lumberyard UI styled dock widget
+title: O3DE UI styled dock widget
 ---
-# Lumberyard UI styled dock widget<a name="uidev-styled-dock-component"></a>
+# O3DE UI styled dock widget<a name="uidev-styled-dock-component"></a>

-Use **styled dock widgets** in conjunction with `DockMainWindow` and `FancyDocking` components to create the custom docking solution in Lumberyard called "fancy docking", which provides users with a variety of options for arranging their window layout\.
+Use **styled dock widgets** in conjunction with `DockMainWindow` and `FancyDocking` components to create the custom docking solution in O3DE called "fancy docking", which provides users with a variety of options for arranging their window layout\.

 Fancy docking provides four docking drop zones around the edge of a target, and one in the center that's used to dock a window as a tabbed pane\.
 Dragging a window or toolbar over an interface element or the edges of the window causes docking targets to appear to show you where you can dock\.
 You can dock windows relative to any open pane, whether it is already docked, floating as a tab, or split in a column or row\.
-To learn more fancy docking features and controls, see [Customizing Lumberyard Editor](/docs/userguide/editor/customizing)\.
+To learn more fancy docking features and controls, see [Customizing O3DE Editor](/docs/userguide/editor/customizing)\.

 ![\[component fancy docking editor\]](/images/tools-ui/component-fancy-docking-editor.gif)